gobabygocarswithjoysticks/gbg-pcb-2/README.md

 [![Process KiCad](https://github.com/gobabygocarswithjoysticks/gbg-pcb/actions/workflows/process-kicad.yml/badge.svg)](https://github.com/gobabygocarswithjoysticks/gbg-pcb/actions/workflows/process-kicad.yml)

+V2.0

 Voltage input: 5 to 26 volts (6v, 12v, and 24v lead acid batteries)

 Two motors: one for each wheel so that the car can turn in place.

 For the previous version of the GBG-PCB see https://github.com/gobabygocarswithjoysticks/gbg-pcb/tree/version_1

-## questions? email us at gbg-pcb@googlegroups.com
+## questions? email our support line at gbg-pcb@googlegroups.com or post [here](https://github.com/gobabygocarswithjoysticks/gbg-pcb/discussions/categories/questions-and-troubleshooting)

 # Want one?
 * Email pnwassistivetech@gmail.com or visit the [PNW Assistive Technology website](TODO).
 Thank you to PNWAT for supporting this project and being a supplier of these boards.